pierre-rouleau/pel/doc/pel-manual.rst

 By default Emacs displays its splash screen on startup and displays a message on the echo area telling you about Emacs in general and the concept of free software.
-Once you have read this information, you can disable them with the following code:
+Once you have read this information, you may want to prevent Emacs from showing it again.

+The file `example/init/init.el`_ contains the code that disables the splash screen. the code that disable the message is still commented out.

+To disable it, edit your init.el file, which contain the same code.
+Look for ``OPTION D``.
+You can search by typing ``C-s`` then the string you search for.
+You should see the following comment:

 .. code:: elisp

-  ;; Do not display the splash screen.
-Same as emacs -Q (setq inhibit-startup-screen t)
-  ;; Don't display the start help in minibuffer, at least for me.
+          ;; OPTION D: Don't display Emacs startup help message, at least for me.
-  (setq inhibit-startup-echo-area-message "YOUR-USER_NAME_HERE")
+          ;; This variable is treated specially.
+Don't group its setting with others.

-Replace "YOUR_USER_NAME_HERE" by a string containing your user name.
+          ;;   Replace YOUR_USER_NAME by your systems' login user name in the line ;;   below and un-comment it:
+          ;; (eval '(setq inhibit-startup-echo-area-message "YOUR_USER_NAME"))

+Remove the ``;;`` to un-comment the last line and replace ``YOUR_USER_NAME_HERE`` by your user name.
+The same user name displayed by the ``who`` utility on a Unix-like operating system.

 Emacs was written to allow multiple users from having access to the same configuration, and this identifies the user that will not be reminded of Emacs concepts and principles every time Emacs starts.
 So, to take advantage of that small speed up make sure you put your user name there.

-The file `example/init/init.el`_ contains the code that disables the splash screen. the code that disable the message is still commented out.

 .. _example/init/init.el: ../example/init/init.el